- Get 50% LTV ratio stablecoin loans

 A promise to double your money every year is too good to be true, but there's nothing inherently unrealistic about 10% per annum in simple interest.

-Are these offers as good as they seem?
-In many cases, the rates for lenders that are shown on this page are only the maximum possible rates, and getting them may require using platform tokens, or meeting certain thresholds.
+And are these offers really as good as they seem?
+In some cases, the rates for lenders that are shown on this page may be the upper end of what's possible, and conditions may apply in order to get those rates.

 If you look at the fine print, you may realise that many of these platforms aren't as good as they first appear.
-For example, the Crypto.com offer of up to 18% per year is paid as simple, not compound, interest and requires users to stake a certain amount of the native platform token.
+For example, a platform that offers up to 18% per year will likely only pay that as simple interest, not compound, while requiring users to stake a certain amount of the native platform token.

 Both borrowers and lenders have different pros and cons to watch out for when using these platforms.